General Security Tips

 Report all crimes to the operator of the ATM or to local law enforcement officials.

-- Memorize your Personal Identification Number (PIN).
+- Memorize your PIN.
 Do not write it on your card or leave it in your wallet.

 Seasonal safety tips